Private Water Supply Wells

-The Private Well web pages that are part of the Iowa DNR web site will provide you with some basic information about water supply wells and groundwater.
-You can use this information to help you make informed decisions about the water that you and your family use.
+The Iowa DNR Private Well web pages will provide you with basic information about water supply wells, water testing, and groundwater.
+You can use this information to help make informed decisions about the water that you and your family use.

-A water supply well meets the definition of a "public water supply" when the well and distribution system has at least 15 service connections or regularly serves an average of at least 25 individuals daily at least 60 days out of the year.
-The term includes (1) any collection, treatment, storage, and distribution facilities under control of the supplier of water and used primarily in connection with the system; and (2) any collection (including wells) or pretreatment storage facilities not under the control of the supplier which are used primarily in connection with the system.
-Public water supply wells and systems are permitted through Iowa DNR Water Supply Engineering.
+If your water supply has at least 15 service connections or regularly serves 25 or more individuals a day, the supply meets the definition of a public water supply.
+The definition of public water supply includes (1) any collection, treatment, storage, and distribution facilities under control of the supplier of water and used primarily in connection with the system; and (2) any collection (including wells) or pretreatment storage facilities not under the control of the supplier which are used primarily in connection with the system.
+Public water supply wells and systems can only be permitted through Iowa DNR Water Supply Engineering.
+Public water supplies operate under DNR Water Supply Operations permits.
+This requires the water system to undergo periodic testing to ensure the safety of the water, provide notice to water users when the water isn't safe to consume, and provide reports to DNR Water Supply Operation to verify and document the safety of the water system.

 Standards Required for Well Installation